carun/carun.github.io/resume.md

 ## Summary

-Innovation, customer orientation, effective collaboration, organizational values and revenue growth are my objectives.
+Leadership, innovation, product management, collaboration, decision making, customer orientation and revenue growth are my objectives.

 A passionate, strategic, Product and Technology Executive who pioneered market leading products from concept ideation to delivery and hence Advance Corporate Goals, Support Business Strategy, Enhance Revenue Growth and Profitability in the